glued/harpy/README.md

  - Launches the default browser to the selected project's server url

 **Harpy: Open Terminal**
- - Launches the terminal (OSX) or command prompt (windows) to the selected project
+ - Launches the terminal (OSX) or command prompt (Windows) to the selected project

+**Harpy: Compile**
+- Compile project to www in root directory unless otherwise specified in settings

 ### Todo
 * Atom settings for package